Documentation Index

 sum(sales) as item_sales

-from demo_order_details
+from demo.order_details

 where category in (select category from {{top_categories}})